On this page:

 The Ministry of Justice has developed AVL operating guidelines for District Court and Senior Courts.
 It’s recommended that court participants familiarise themselves with these before an AVL appearance.

 The Chief District Court Judge has issued a judicial protocol to provide guidance to judicial officers and registrars when presiding over an AVL hearing.

-Applications can be made for access to the AVL feed of the defendant in custody.
+Applications can be made for access to the AVL sound feed of the defendant in custody.
 This is done in the same way as the process for in-court media coverage.

-All media enquiries should be directed to the Public Information team.
+All media enquiries should be directed to the Media Team.